Raising in No-Limit Poker

 In a no-limit game with $2-$4 blinds, a typical raise might be $12 or $16 before the flop.
 It could be more, too, depending on your opponents’ playing styles.
 If you raise to $16, an opponent choosing to reraise might make it $40 or $50 to go—or more.
 Now you have an opportunity to act, and are eligible to fold, call, or raise again.
 If you do reraise, you’ll probably make it in excess of $100 to play, and if you’re close to stacking off, you might decide to go all-in.

-But even if you are a player with a high level of risk tolerance, you shouldn’t call a sizeable wager on one betting round unless you are prepared to call an even larger bet after the next card has been dealt.
+But even if you are a player with a high level of risk tolerance, you shouldn’t call a sizeable wager on one betting round unless you are prepared to call an even larger bet after the next doxycycline online in canada card has been dealt.

 This is very different than fixed-limit hold’em, in which the betting on one round is almost unrelated to the next round’s wagering.
 But in no-limit hold’em, if you call an opponent’s raise on one betting round, you can anticipate that the aggressor will wager even more—thus forcing you to go all-in, or close to it—on the next round.